open-cluster-management-io/open-cluster-management-io.github.io/content/zh/scenarios/migrate-workload-with-placement.md

 ## Summary

-In this article, we use ArgoCD pull model in OCM as example, showing you how to migrate the ArgoCD applications automatically or manually when cluster is down or during the cluster maintenance time.
+In this article, we use the ArgoCD pull model in OCM as an example, showing you how to migrate the ArgoCD applications automatically or manually when the cluster is down or during the cluster maintenance time.

-The concept of [Taints](https://open-cluster-management.io/concepts/managedcluster/#taints-of-managedclusters) and [Tolerations](https://open-cluster-management.io/concepts/placement/#taintstolerations) can be used for any components that consume OCM `Placement`, such as [add-ons](https://open-cluster-management.io/concepts/addon/) and `ManifestworkReplicaSet`.
+The concept of [Taints](https://open-cluster-management.io/concepts/managedcluster/#taints-of-managedclusters) and [Tolerations](https://open-cluster-management.io/concepts/placement/#taintstolerations) can be used for any components that consume OCM `Placement`, such as [add-ons](https://open-cluster-management.io/concepts/addon/) and [ManifestworkReplicaSet](https://open-cluster-management.io/concepts/manifestworkreplicaset/).
 If you have any questions, feel free to raise them in our [slack channel](https://kubernetes.slack.com/channels/open-cluster-mgmt).